-New syllabus category Old syllabus category Learning objective.
-The student will gain an understanding of: Level 3 Learning outcome.
-The student will be able to: Level 4 Learning outcome.
-The student will be able to: Importance WI-SF-COM-04.02.03 WEQG03.03 Non-shearable (and non-sealable) equipment across the BOP.
-Explain what can happen when non-shearable and non-sealable equipment is across the BOP such as: - Sand screens - Cables - Control lines - Bottom Hole Assemblies (BHAs) including flow couplings.
-Explain what can happen when non-shearable and non-sealable equipment is across the BOP such as: Sand screens Cables Control lines Bottom Hole Assemblies (BHAs) including flow couplings.
-From a given situation with a non-shearable (or non-sealable) across the BOP, explain what to do next.
-A WI-SF-COM-04.02.04 NEW Maintaining BOP and associated equipment integrity during operations.
-Explain the factors that can affect BOP integrity during operations: - Hydraulic pressure - Fluid composition - Maintenance.
-From a given situation, explain how to prevent BOP failure during operations considering the following factors: - Hydraulic pressure - Fluid composition - Maintenance.
-A WI-SF-COM-04.02.05 WEQQA05.01 Correct connection make-up of various joint types.
-From a given situation, assess the correct make-up for specific types of connections including: - Gaskets - Ring joints - Hammer unions - Swivel connections - Quick unions.
-From a given situation, assess the correct make-up for specific types of connections including: - Gaskets - Ring joints - Hammer unions - Swivel connections - Quick unions. С
+Syllabus Category Learning objective.
+The student will gain an understanding of: Level 3 Learning outcome The student will be able to: Level 4 Learning outcome The student will be able to: Importance WI-SF-COM-04.02.03 Non-shearable and non-sealable equipment across the BOP.
+Explain what can happen when non-shearable and non-sealable equipment is across the BOP such as: - sand screens - cables - control lines - bottomhole assemblies (BHAs) - completion assemblies - perforating guns.
+Explain what can happen when non-shearable and non-sealable equipment is across the BOP such as: - sand screens - cables - control lines - bottomhole assemblies (BHAs) - completion assemblies - perforating guns.
+From a given situation with a non-shearable and non-sealable across the BOP, explain what to do next. Α WI-SF-COM-04.02.04 Maintaining BOP and associated equipment integrity during operations.
+Explain the factors that can affect BOP integrity during operations: - hydraulic pressure - fluid composition - maintenance.
+From a given situation, explain how to prevent BOP failure during operations considering the following factors: - hydraulic pressure - fluid composition - maintenance. Α WI-SF-COM-04.02.05 Correct connection makes up of various joint types.
+From a given situation, assess the correct make-up for specific types of connections including: - gaskets - ring joints - hammer unions - swivel connections - quick unions.
+From a given situation, assess the correct make up for specific types of connections including: - gaskets - ring joints - hammer unions - swivel connections - quick unions. С